jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Iterator.md

 * Java language iterators are implementations of this design pattern.
 * Iterators are stateful, meaning an iterator object remebers its position while iterating

+#### Implement Iterator
+* We start by defining Iterator interface
+  * Iterator has methods to check whether there is an element available in sequence &to get that element
+* We then implement the Iterator in a class.
+This is typically an inner class in our concrete aggregate.
+Making it an inner class makes it easy to access internal data structures

 #### Implementation Example

 ```java